a-barrel/The-Bulletin-MVP-Public-Copy/docs/style-guide.md

 - **Neutrals:** `#000000` (primary text), `#1E1E1E` (body copy variant), `#757575` (secondary copy), `#B3B3B3` (dividers), `#00000080` (overlays/focus scrims).
 - **Rule:** Avoid pure black UI fills—reserve `#000000` for text; lean on washes or dark purple for backgrounds.
+- **Reverse text rule:** Default text color is black (`#000000`) on washes and white backgrounds, but flip to Brand White when it sits on dark fills like Dark Purple (`#5D3889`), destructive banners, or other saturated blocks called out in this guide.
+Always verify contrast ≥ 4.5:1 when you invert colors.
 - **Alert colors:** `#FF3B30` (destructive), `#3EB8F0` / `#5D3889` (info states) appear in Figma exports—reuse them consistently.

 ## 3. Typography